 Nickie Gunning is an interdisciplinary artist living and working in Michigan.
 They have shown throughout The United States, including the Cranbrook Art Museum, Corcoran Gallery of Art, and Springfield Art Museum.
 Their work has appeared in news articles including The Washington Post and GW Today.
 They are best known for their ceramic and found object sculptures that speak about the complexities of gender identity.

 They hold an M.F.A. from Cranbrook Academy of art and a B.F.A. from Corcoran School of Art + Design, where they received awards, including the Ceramic Rookie of the Year Award in 2014 and the Ceramic A.R.T (Ambitious Risk Taking) Award in 2015.
 Currently they make art from their studio located in Metro Detroit.

 My practice plays to process abjection, a collection of gestural forms inspired by my own body’s movement, wandering through and exploring my environment.
-By mixing found and personal objects into my ceramic practice, I build assemblages that address identity, poverty, and body image.
+By mixing found and personal objects into my ceramic practice, I build assemblages that address my identity.

 Resume and CV can be viewed upon request.